python33r/ktor-examples/music-club/README.md

 `Entities.kt` implements the object-relational mapping, providing entity classes for the tables defined in `Tables.kt`.

+`Connect.kt` specifies how to connect to the database.

+`Create.kt` contains functions that can be used to populate the database.

-`Database.kt` defines functions for connecting to and creating the databases used by the web application.
+`Testing.kt` contains code for creating a simpler version of the database, for use in testing the application.

 ### Query Demo